pandas-dev/pandas/doc/source/user_guide/homs_api.rst

 pandas is experimenting with improving the behavior of higher order methods (HOMs).
 These are methods that take a function as an argument, often a user-defined function (UDF).
-They include ``.apply``, ``.agg``, ``.transform``, and ``.filter``.
+The modified methods include the following.

+ - :meth:`DataFrame.agg`
+ - :meth:`.DataFrameGroupBy.aggregate`

 The goal is to make these methods behave in a more predictable and consistent manner, reducing the complexity of their implementation, and improving performance where possible.
 This page details the differences between the old and new behaviors, as well as providing some context behind each change that is being made.

 There are a great number of changes that are planned.
 In order to transition in a reasonable manner for users, all changes are behind an experimental "api.use_hom"